Agatha Raisin (TV series)

-Agatha Raisin is a British comedy-drama television series, based on M. C. Beaton's book series of the same name about a former PR agent who solves crime mysteries in the Cotswolds village of Carsely.
+Agatha Raisin is a British comedy-drama television series, based on M. C. Beaton's book series of the same name about a former public relations agent who solves crime mysteries in the Cotswolds village of Carsley.

 The programme was broadcast as a pilot titled Agatha Raisin and the Quiche of Death on 26 December 2014, followed by an eight-part series that first aired on Sky One on 7 June 2016.
 A second series was ordered by Acorn TV on 15 January 2018.
 On 27 February 2019, the show was commissioned for a third series.
 Later, it was renewed for a fourth series.

 Production

 On 22 August 2014, Sky announced that it had commissioned the adaptation for Sky One.
 It was commissioned by Cameron Roach.
 Sky One chief Adam MacDonald said, "Agatha Raisin and the Quiche of Death is a contemporary, sharp, and witty crime drama offering for the upcoming festive season."

 Agatha Raisin and the Quiche of Death began filming in September 2014.
 The main filming location was Biddestone, Wiltshire.
 On her role in the film, Ashley Jensen said, "I am absolutely delighted to be on board!
 It's not often a part like this comes along for a woman.
 Agatha Raisin is a strong forthright, independent, driven, successful woman, who is both funny and flawed, a real woman of our time."

 Series two was ordered by Acorn TV, with a change to three 90-minute films as opposed to 45-minute episodes.

 On 27 February 2019, the show was commissioned for series 3, which consists of four 90-minute episodes.
 It premiered on 28 October 2019.
 A fourth series started filming in March 2021.